-Why did someone who loved water and had always lived by a coast, decide to buy desert land?
-It would ultimately take two trips and I do not know that I ever got an answer but we did make some quirky, fascinating discoveries about the drier places in our country.
-It was also my first experience of the calm that an arid openness awoke in me.
+Why did someone who loved fishing and the water and had always lived by a coast, decide to buy desert land?
+It would ultimately take two trips to investigate.
+I still don’t know that I ever got the right answer, but we did make some quirky, fascinating discoveries about the drier places in our country.
+And it was my first experience of the calm that an arid openness awoke in me.
 Maybe Dad and I shared that.

-Mustang is the slang term in the US Military for this progression.
+“Mustang” is the slang term in the US Military for this progression.
 These Marines are older and more experienced than the officers they share rank with.
-(US secretary of state James Mattis was a mustang).
-The nickname refers to the mustang horse, a feral animal that could be tamed and saddle broken but always has some wildness, making Mustangs smarter, more capable and equipped with better survival instincts than thoroughbreds.
+Former US Secretary of Defense James Mattis is a mustang.
+The nickname refers to the mustang horse, a feral animal that could be tamed and saddle broken but always has some wildness, making mustangs smarter, more capable and equipped with better survival instincts than thoroughbreds.

-In the Marine Corps, those survival instincts served him in two wars and multiple deployments, moving from the poverty of his Florida roots and to property ownership.
-Land was as much proof of his success as his captain’s bars.
-Thirty years later, my husband and I boarded a cheap Southwest Airlines flight to El Paso, reserved a Sebring convertible and planned a few days in New Mexico to scout his purchase.
+In the Marine Corps, those survival instincts served him in two wars and multiple deployments.
+Along the way, he moved from the poverty of his Florida roots and to property ownership.
+The land was as much proof of his success as his major insignia.
+Thirty years later, my husband and I boarded a cheap Southwest Airlines flight to El Paso, reserved a Chrysler Sebring convertible and planned a few days in New Mexico to scout his purchase.
 I am not sure Dad ever saw his New Mexican holdings.

 We bunked at the Butterfield Stage Motel in Deming, adding the lodging part to the movie title.
 Tomorrow morning, we would view the land we owned and had never seen.
 Tonight, we’d sleep while the galloping horses on the motel’s neon sign would continue their nocturnal race.

 Just southeast of town we stumbled upon some strange structures in a field and realized we were on an abandoned airfield.
-Beyond the military implications, it was evidently part of a network of intermediate locations built in the 1920 & 1930’s to serve as emergency landing fields along commercial routes between major cities.
-Heading back to Deming, the aviation theme continued when we drove past a strange set of one-story buildings.
-It was a housing development with combination condominiums and hangars.
+Beyond the military implications, it was part of a network of intermediate locations built in the 1920 & the 1930s to serve as emergency landing fields along commercial routes between major cities.
+By this time tomorrow, we would be back at the El Paso airport to compare just how far air travel had come in less than a century.